KyleAsaff/ForumBuddy/README.md

 ### DESCRIPTION

-A Google Chrome extension that logs whenever someone mentions your username on a forum and provides information about the post.
-Right now, this extension only works for http://forum.bodybuilding.com/ but will eventually support all vBulletin forums and message boards.
+A Google Chrome App that logs whenever someone mentions your username on a forum and provides information about the post.
+Right now, this app only works for http://forum.bodybuilding.com/ but will eventually support all vBulletin forums and message boards.

 ### HOW IT WORKS

 Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in Local Storage.
-The extension uses background.js constantly scrape a message board every minute to find posts with your username mentioned.
+The app uses background.js constantly scrape a message board every minute to find posts with your username mentioned.

 ### PROJECT STATUS